StefanLeng/gurps-categorized-sheet/README.md

 ### Future plans

-I cuurrently plan to add the following features:
+I currently plan to add the following features:

 1. Configurable OTFs for all tabs.